Trends are no longer trendy.

 We know lots of marketers are still obsessed with traditional demographic segments: baby boomers, millennials, luxury consumers, and more.

-First, with aspiration becoming increasingly globalized and age-agnostic, demographic segments are becoming less meaningful predictors of consumption patterns.
-If anything, four broad segments remain: tech vs. non-tech.
-Rural vs. urban.
+First, we’re entering an era of POST-DEMOGRAPHIC CONSUMERISM.
+With aspiration becoming increasingly globalized and age-agnostic, demographic segments are becoming less meaningful predictors of consumption patterns.

 More important, applying trends is all about adaption.
 When targeting specific consumer groups, ask yourself: how is the external change driving the trend manifested for this consumer (their income level, age etc)?
 How does this shape their expression or experience of the deep needs in play?